sazhu24/geoMap/README.md

   - `colorscale`: Index of the selected colorscale (default is 0).
   - `countryCenter`: Boolean to specify whether to center the map on the selected country.
   - `showFaults`: Boolean to specify whether to show fault lines on the map.
-  - `faultColors`: List of colors for different fault danger levels.

 #### printOptions Method:
 *Use this method to see what options are available for customizing your geoMap object.*